What is Hedging in the Stock Market?

 6. Complex options strategies for maximising returns.6.
 Demands high trading skills and experience.

-Why do you need to Hedge?
+Why Do You Need to Hedge?

 Hedging is a crucial tool for investors to control risk.
 Balancing investment risks helps to reduce possible losses and safeguard earnings.
 Investors may decide to hedge for many reasons, including: